Admissions: Financial Aid

 The study of Classical Five-Element Acupuncture can be challenging, and one can never know it all.
 There is always more to learn—a greater depth of understanding to be explored.
 Learning basic theory and technical facts is only a small part of becoming a Classical Five-Element acupuncturist.
 The sensory understanding of nature as a teacher is the real essence of the work.
 This learning cannot be explained through words, but must be experienced.
 Being a Classical Five-Element acupuncturist may be the most compelling thing you’ve ever done.

-For more information on a Masters in Acupuncture in Classical Five-Element Acupuncture please download the ITEA Catalog.
+For more information on a Masters in Acupuncture in Classical Five-Element Acupuncture program, please download the ITEA Catalog.